Botmasher/pangrammatron-app/README.md

 # Pangrammatron App

-A clean interface for checking if a sentence is a pangram or a panphone.
-It's a React frontend .
+This project aims to be a clean interface for checking if a sentence is a pangram or a panphone.
+It's a React frontend for the "Pangrammatron" program I created.

 ## Description
 The app contains an input field for entering a sample of text.
 It passes that sample to an integrated demo of [Pangrammatron](https://github.com/Botmasher/pangrammatron) to check if it contains every letter of the alphabet (is a pangram) and if it contains every sound in the language (is a panphone).
 The demonstration only supports checking English language input.